-Standing yoga poses also helps to maintain balance and control of the deep core muscles of the leg, back, and abdomen.
+Standing yoga poses also help to maintain balance and control of the deep core muscles of the leg, back, and abdomen.
 Learning how to breathe slowly and comfortably in these active poses can also help us to bring calmness and equanimity into our daily life.

 These poses are generally held for five to 10 breaths.
-However, in movement-based styles, it may be appropriate to flow between them quite quickly, and in more static styles, you may find that they are held for up to a couple minutes each.
-Each approach has it’s own unique benefits.
+However, in movement-based styles, it may be appropriate to flow between them quite quickly, and in more static styles, you may find that they are held for up to a couple of minutes each.
+Each approach has its own unique benefits.

 There are dozens of common standing poses in Hatha Yoga, but for beginners, it is best to focus on a smaller number as they will help to build the foundations for the others.

 Here are our picks for the 10 key standing yoga poses for beginners:

 The case could be made, and often is, that Tadasana is the most important pose in all of Yoga.

 Tadasana is usually the first pose done in any sequence of standing poses.
 It sets the foundation for the alignment principles found in virtually every other pose, including seated and reclined ones.

 The longer a practitioner spends practicing Tadasana, the more sensitive they will become to the subtleties of their posture.
 They will notice minor imbalances earlier and be able to correct them more effectively.
 Tadasana helps to correct unconscious postural patterns that can eventually lead to strain, both physical and mental.